 Swain (1995) states that:

 The activity of producing the target language may prompt second language learners to consciously recognize some of their linguistic problems(p.
 126)

 As Swain suggests, without output, speakers are unable to ‘practise’ the language and, in turn, notice discrepancies within their interlanguage system.

-It could further be assumed that, when gaps between what is said and what a learner wants to say are noticed, psycholinguistic processes are prompted to merge that newly acquired knowledge into the speaker’s interlanguage system.
+Furthermore, when gaps between what is said and what a learner wants to say are noticed, psycholinguistic processes are likely to be prompted to merge that newly acquired knowledge into the speaker’s interlanguage system.